tarwn/lessthandot-hugo/blogs/content/posts/2015-07-02-doing-a-full-outer-join-in-power-query.md

 </p>

 <p style="text-align: justify">
-  Doing a Full Outer Join in Power Query is really straight forward and you don&#8217;t have to be an M guru to adapt the code.
+  Doing a Full Outer Join in Power Query is really straight forward and you don't have to be an M guru to adapt the code.
 </p>